TreeCaps: Tree-Based Capsule Networks for Source Code Processing: Introduction

+It is desirable to learn code models via ASTs because trees can be more efficiently and precisely constructed from code than graphs without the need of semantic analysis that may be expensive or inaccurate.
+Towards this goal, this paper proposes a novel architecture called {\bf TreeCaps} by fusing capsule networks~\citep{sabour2017dynamic} with TBCNN to build code models from trees, as a complement to graph-based models.
 TreeCaps first adapts TBCNN to take in trees and extract (local) node features with its convolution capability and converts the node features into capsules in its {\em Primary Variable Capsule} (PVC) layer where the number of capsules can change for different tree inputs.
 It then adapts CapsNet by introducing two methods to route the dynamic number of capsules in PVC to a static number of capsules in its {\em Secondary Capsule} (SC) layer.
 Our first method inherits the dynamic routing algorithm~\citep{sabour2017dynamic} for static numbers of capsules; it shares a global transformation matrix across every pair of capsules between the layers~\citep{zhao2018investigating, XinyiC19}.
 Our second method is a novel {\em Variable-to-Static} (VTS) routing algorithm that selects the capsules with the most prominent outputs in the PVC layer and squeezes them into a fixed set of capsules.
 The method utilizes the common intuition that code semantics can often be determined by considering only a portion of code elements.
-Further, we apply a dynamic routing algorithm from the capsules in the SC layer to the final {\em Code Capsule} (CC) layer whose number of capsules is fixed according to a specific learning task, to get the vector representations of the trees for the task.
-Compared to the max-pooling method to combine node features in TBCNN, the pipeline of our routing methods (PVC=>SC=>CC) can learn more sophisticated combinations of features in the ASTs.
+Further, we apply a dynamic routing algorithm from the capsules in the SC layer to the final {\em Code Capsule} (CC) layer whose number of capsules is fixed according to a specific learning task, to get the vector embeddings of the trees for the task.
+Compared to the max-pooling method to combine node features in TBCNN, the pipeline of our routing methods (PVC $\rightarrow$ SC $\rightarrow$ CC) can learn more complex combinations of AST features.